jtonneyck/example-fullstack-app/README.md

 # EXAMPLE FULL STACK APP - (Node Express handlebars mongoDB mongoose)

+This code was produced during several live demos.
+It demonstrated how to build a full CRUD application with a login system, api usage (in the tv shows route) and rudimentary modular styling.
+You can find a live version<a href="https://movie-app-ironhack.herokuapp.com/"> here </a>.
+On the search route we also did an old school implementation of content that's loaded dynamically through axios and vanille dom manipulation.
+Next module we're going to use React for that!

 This project needs the following .env vars in order to run:

 .env